-Week One Classes Bloc 3, Afternoon from 14:30-16:30 Faculty Gerhard A311 Lifestyle Assessment (1) Baumer This didactical and experiential course will show the unique principles and techniques of Adlerian Lifestyle Assessment used successfully Limit: 18 in counselling, supervision and therapy.
-Participants work with early Not Open to recollections and experience the importance of family constellation Youth towards present life attitudes, priorities and orientations which form the unconscious goal and give the lifestyle direction.
+Week One Classes Bloc 3, Afternoon from 14:30-16:30 Faculty A311 Lifestyle Assessment (1) This didactical and experiential course will show the unique principles and techniques of Adlerian Lifestyle Assessment used successfully in counselling, supervision and therapy.
+Participants work with early recollections and experience the importance of family constellation towards present life attitudes, priorities and orientations which form the unconscious goal and give the lifestyle direction.
 We learn how this can be brought to awareness and transformed in the process of Lifestyle Assessment.
-That course is for psychotherapists, counsellors and people who work in social or pedagogical fields or are interested in gaining more selfawareness.
-A320 Youth Recreation: Ages 12-17 (Eng/Ger) (1+2) Hauser.
-Hofstra Youth 12 - 17 from various countries will together determine the activities to be engaged in during the session, using an interactive decision-making Limit: 25 model.
-Activities focus on connecting with one another and developing Open to Youth nature and focus on including all participants.

-A321 Children's Recreation (Eng/Ger) (1+2)

-Come and have fun with us!
-Children will be offered art, music, athletic activities and games in a class that uses Adlerian child-rearing and classroom management principles.
+Gerhard Baumer Limit: 18 Not Open to Youth That course is for psychotherapists, counsellors and people who work in social or pedagogical fields or are interested in gaining more self- awareness.
+A320 Youth Recreation: Ages 12-17 (Eng/Ger) (1+2) Hauser, Youth 12 - 17 from various countries will together determine the activities to be engaged in during the session, using an interactive decision-making Hofstra Limit: 25 model.
+Activities focus on connecting with one another and developing capabilities in collaboration and team play.
+Games are cooperative in nature and focus on including all participants.
+Open to Youth Only A321 Children's Recreation (Eng/Ger) (1+2) Krueger, Come and have fun with us!
+Children will be offered art, music, athletic activities and games in a class that uses Adlerian child-rearing and Hoekstra, M. Limit: 25 classroom management principles.
 Small group meetings will give children the chance to plan activities.
+Open to Children Only